andob/rapidroid/README.md

 thread.join()
 ```

-#### Futures
+### Futures

-A future is simply a thread that returns something, then calls onSuccess / onError / onAny callbacks on the UI thread:
+A future is simply a thread that returns something, then calls onSuccess/onError/onAny callbacks on the UI thread:

 ```kotlin
 fun calculateTheMeaningOfLife() : Int